PAS240886/Mario-vs-Cactus-game/README.md

 # Mario-vs-Cactus-game
-Having fun with my children writing a quick game.
+Having fun with my children writting a quick game.
+Based on JavaScript, HTML and CSS essensials.